-The benefits of testosterone therapy are widely celebrated, and also the catalyst for a broader debate.
-This hormone has the potential to transform your health and give you back that missing ‘edge’ of younger days.
+The benefits of testosterone therapy are widely celebrated and also the catalyst for a broader debate.
+This hormone has the potential to transform your health and give you back that missing 'edge' of your younger days.
 Bigger, bolder, sharper, faster, and harder, these are common claims with testosterone replacement therapy, but is this stuff that good?What is Testosterone?

 What are the Benefits of Testosterone Replacement Therapy?

 Everybody knows the link between testosterone and building muscle.
 Testosterone is one of the many components that promote muscle growth.
 It indirectly triggers protein synthesis, which, accompanied by exercise, builds muscle.
 As a man ages, his testosterone production naturally declines; this slows the metabolism and increases the likelihood of fat, especially visceral fat, developing in your body.